Different types of adverbs in English

 Adverbs of time

-Adverbs of time describe when something is happening or how often it happens.
-They can be used to describe a specific moment in time, a period of time, or a frequency.
+Adverbs of time describe when something happens or how often it happens.
+These kinds of adverb can be used to describe a specific moment in time, a period of time, or a frequency.

 These adverbs are also used to express the duration of action, as in the following example: "She talked for hours."